Riddhi-gupta/AUTOMATED-PASSWORD-CRACKER/README.md

 Install dependencies: pip install -r requirements.txt

 # Running the Application:
-Start the Flask server: python app.py
+Start the Flask server: password cracker.py
-Access the web interface through http://127.0.0.1:5000 Conclusion
+Conclusion
 The "Optimized Password Cracker" provides an engaging and educational experience, showcasing the inner workings of password security and the techniques used to breach it.
 By understanding these mechanisms, users can better appreciate the importance of strong, secure password practices in safeguarding their digital identities.